jiv222/dotfiles/README.md

 **3. Choice, Preferences, Philosophy**

 Finally, I like to enjoy my OS.
 Looking back at the previous point, I'd say I already spend a pretty good amount of time configuring my linux machines and exploring new software.
-While I love to do so, I do not love doing it when my (broken) system _makes_ me so.
+While I love to do so, I do not love doing it when my (broken) system _makes_ me do so.
 Honestly, I initially tried out QubesOS, NixOS, and even Void because I thought it would be fun to do so.
 While Nix just wasn't really my thing, and QubesOS is just a bit too immature and pressed for a refresh for me right now, I really enjoy using Void.
 Throw Arch on top and the possiblilities are endless.
 When I say I like to enjoy an OS, I mainly mean the OS itself, but also I don't want to be restricted to a core set of software, like in Qubes, and even distros like Debian.
 For as simple as Void is, I never find myself bored or frustrated with it, and find that I've learned a huge amount about Linux itself while using it.
 Comparing it to arch, I find that fixing something that personally broke, is both more enjoyable, and more rewarding, then trying to deal with a inherently broken piece of software.
 Personally, this is the biggest reason why I like Void more than a bleeding edge distro like Arch.
-Being able to use the AUR and pacman when I **want** is a huge positive for me in Bedrock.
+Being able to use the AUR and pacman when I **want to** is a huge positive for me in Bedrock.

 Summing up these points, Bedrock allows me to have the enjoyment and **personal** preferences of the way Void Linux works.
 I believe the Void developers often prioritize performance over what is more common in the overall linux/unix community, especially when you look at their choice to offer a Musl buld and LibreSSL over OpenSSL.
 However, being stuck with the limitations of these